 - in-depth insights into the fields studied at the Culture and Society research environment at IKOS.

-In collaboration with other departments, divisions and units at Linköping University, several types of cross-subject courses, as well as courses in teaching methods in further education and scientific communication, are given.
+In collaboration with other departments, divisions and units at Linköping University, cross-subject courses and courses in teaching methods in higher education and scientific communication, are offered.

-Teaching takes the form of lectures, seminars, independent project work, and excursions.
-In parallel with taking courses and working on their thesis, doctoral students participate in undergraduate education at Campus Norrköping and Campus Valla in related programmes, and participate in various external and internal projects.
+Teaching takes the form of lectures, seminars, independent project work and excursions.
+In parallel with taking courses and writing their theses, doctoral students participate in undergraduate education in related programmes at Campus Norrköping and Campus Valla, and participate in various external and internal projects.